rayan-syed/wandb_sweep/README.md

 #$ -l gpu_c=8.0
 #$ -l gpu_memory=48G

+# Load the required Python module and activate the virtual environment
 module load python3/3.10.12
-source activate .venv/bin/activate
+source .venv/bin/activate

+# Start sweep with agent with previously captured id
-wandb agent --count 1 cisl-bu/sweep_tutorial/lkjlh4uf
+wandb agent --count 1 cisl-bu/sweep_example/$SWEEP_ID
 ```

-I wrote a shell script `sweep.sh` which is a wrapper for the qsub batch script, just for ease of logging output and errors.
+`sweep.sh` acts as a wrapper for the qsub batch script for ease of logging output and errors.
+It is necessary for automating the wandb sweep process, as it calls the python script id.py which initializes the sweep and also captures the output ID, passing it to the qsub file.
 This is the file that you will ultimately run in the login node by entering in the terminal:
 ```
 ./sweep.sh
 ```